Teranostico/teranostico/README.md

  # MIT license note

-Note that the use of these codes is under MIT license, but that the concept of theranostics, as presented here (https://github.com/BiologicalSystemModeling/Theranostics), was registered under the Brazilian intellectual property regulation number BR1020150308191.
-Organizations interested in the development of this concept are encouraged to contact Nicolas Carels (nicolas.carels@cdts.fiocruz.br; nicolas.carels@gmail.com).
-Thus, some restrictions may apply.
+Note that the use of these codes is under MIT license.
+The concept of theranostics, as presented here (https://github.com/BiologicalSystemModeling/Theranostics), the backend of the project, was registered under the Brazilian intellectual property regulation number BR1020150308191.

 For the current codes, you can contact Jorge Guerra Pires (jorgeguerrabrazil+frontend@gmail.com)

 # Funding statement
 The first release of this work was supported by a grant (E-26/290.077/2017 - 227190) to Nicolas Carels and a postdoc fellowship (E-26/260.046/2019 - 242550) to Jorge Guerra Pires from Fundação de Amparo à Pesquisa do Estado do Rio de Janeiro (FAPERJ).